*This post may contain affiliate links. Click here to read my disclaimer.

 Get it now? *Cue the angels singing*

-Here’s how to pay a credit card with a credit card:
+Here’s how to pay off credit card debt fast on a low income:

 Step #1) Apply for a credit card with a 0% intro APR